short-pixel-optimizer/enable-media-replace/readme.txt

 = 3.3.12 =

+Release date: 27th April 2020
-* Fixed - When trying to upload over-limit file would show too many error messages
+* Fixed - When trying to upload over-limit file would show too many error messages;
+* Language – 2 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

 = 3.3.11 =